Creating a new project¶

 We now consider an electrical circuit example, the RC circuit shown below.

-The blocks required are r
+The blocks required are r, c, vsrc_clock, and ground.
+We will

 simulate the circuit for \(8\,{\textrm{msec}}\) and plot the current \(i(t)\)